What Is Class Rank in High School?

 Class rank is a numerical value that allows students to compare their academic performance to other students at their school and in their grade.
 To determine class rank, each student’s GPA is calculated and then compared.
 At most schools, class rank can be found on a student’s transcript or report card.

-How’s that work in practice?
+How does that work in practice?
 Well, if there are 400 people in your grade, you will be collectively ranked from 1 to 400.
 The number-one-ranked student will have the highest GPA, while the lowest-ranked student (#400) will have the lowest GPA.

 In most schools, class rank is recalculated and updated each semester.
 So, your class rank can change over time.
 Keep this in mind as you are applying to colleges, as it can potentially affect your admissions decision—but we’ll talk more about that later.

-How Important Is Class Rank?
+How Important Is Class Rank in High School?

-It’s helpful—both to you and to admissions officers—to know how you compare academically to your peers.
+It’s helpful, both to you and to admissions officers, to know how you compare academically to your peers.
 Looking at your class rank can be nerve-racking, but this number allows colleges to more fully determine your academic achievements and your abilities as a student.
 Colleges can see your grades in a better context and understand how you stack up against other students who are applying to their school.

 For example, a student with a 3.8 weighted GPA who ranks at the 90th percentile of their class in a school that doesn’t give out many A’s might be considered more impressive than a student with a 3.8 weighted GPA who is ranked at the 80th percentile of their class because they go to a less competitive high school that gives out a lot of high grades.